amilmshaji/FastAPI_ToDo/README.md

 To run the project, navigate to the root of the project and run python root.py.
 The API will be available at http://localhost:8000/.

 API Endpoints
-The following endpoints are available for CRUD operations on to-do items:
+The following endpoints are available for CRUD operations on to-do items:<li>

 POST /todos: Creates a new to-do item.
 GET /todos: Retrieves a list of all to-do items.